learnforpractice/pyeos/pyeos.md

 <a name="whatpyeoscando"></a>
 # What Pyeos can do?

-1. call eos api with Python
+1. Calling Eos api with Python
-2. write contracts in Python.
+2. Writing contracts in Python.
 You can find some demos in directory [contracts](https://github.com/learnforpractice/pyeos/tree/master/programs/pyeos/contracts).
 Anyone who want faster code can also code it in Python first and then porting it to C++.

 <a name="buildingpyeos"></a>
 # Building Pyeos